SouhaAissou/realtime-colab-liveblocks1/README.md

-# Real-Time Document Collaboration Platform
+# RealTime Colab

-Welcome to the Real-Time Document Collaboration Platform!
+Welcome to the Real-Time Document Collaboration Platform 'RealTime Colab'!
 This project is part of a skills assessment for a Frontend/Full-Stack Engineer position at **Bigmama Technology**.
 The platform enables collaborative editing in real time, designed to be scalable, responsive, and user-friendly.

+you'll find the deployed app at [text](https://realtime-colab-liveblocks1-git-main-souhaaissous-projects.vercel.app/)

 ---